 What Types of Problems can be addressed in Family Therapy?

-My Approach to Helping Families: My approach to family therapy is informed by my education- I have a Master’s of Science in Marriage and Family Therapy.
-I am a Registered Psychologist with College of Alberta Psychologists, and a member of the PAA (Psychologists Association of Alberta), as well as a clinical member of the AAMFT (The American Association for Marriage and Family Therapy).
-I have spent thousands of hours talking to families, helping them deal with many different issues in an effort to find peace and connection.
-If you are concerned about your children, how your family is communicating or not communicating, I can help you navigate what may feel like an overwhelming but needed conversation.
-There are ways to find peace and harmony in your home and I can help you to achieve this.
+My approach to family therapy is informed by both my education and my experience.
+I have a Master’s of Science in Marriage and Family Therapy, am a Registered Psychologist with College of Alberta Psychologists, a member of the Psychologists Association of Alberta, and a clinical member of the American Association for Marriage and Family Therapy.
+I’ve spent thousands of hours talking to families, helping them deal with many different issues in an effort to find peace and connection.
+If you are concerned about your children, how your family is communicating (or not communicating), or struggling with a blended family, I can help you navigate what may feel like an overwhelming but necessary conversation.
+There are ways to find peace and harmony in your home, and I can help you to achieve this.

-The family: We were a strange little band of characters trudging through life sharing diseases and toothpaste coveting one another’s desserts, hiding shampoo, borrowing money, locking each other out of our rooms, inflicting pain and kissing to heal it in the same instant.
-Loving laughing defending and trying to figure out the common thread that bound us all together-Erma Bombeck
+“We were a strange little band of characters, trudging through life sharing diseases and toothpaste, coveting one another’s desserts, hiding shampoo, borrowing money, locking each other out of our rooms, inflicting pain and kissing to heal it in the same instant.
+Loving, laughing, defending, and trying to figure out the common thread that bound us all together.”